Black Panther Star Chadwick Boseman Dead At 43

 Advertisement

-In Boseman's final Instagram post, he posed with Democratic vice presidential nominee Kamala Harris and encouraged his millions of followers to vote in 2020.
+In Boseman's final Instagram post, he posed with Democratic vice presidential nominee Kamala Harris, a fellow Howard University alum, and encouraged his millions of followers to vote in 2020.